WICG/shared-storage/README.md

 In the long term, `selectURL()` will leak bits of entropy on navigation.
 Therefore it is necessary to impose a budget for this leakage.

-* There is a 12 bit daily per-origin budget for `selectURL()`, to be queried on each `selectURL()` call for sufficient budget and charged on navigation.
+* There is a 12 bit daily per-[site](https://html.spec.whatwg.org/multipage/browsers.html#site) budget for `selectURL()`, to be queried on each `selectURL()` call for sufficient budget and charged on navigation.
 This is subject to change.
 * The cost of a `selectURL()` call is log2(number of urls to `selectURL()` call) bits.
 This cost is only logged once the fenced frame holding the selected URL navigates the top frame. e.g., if the fenced frame can't communicate its contents (doesn't navigate), then there is no budget cost for that call to`selectURL()`.
-* The remaining budget at any given time for an origin is 12 - (the sum of the log of budget deductions from the past 24 hours).
+* The remaining budget at any given time for a [site](https://html.spec.whatwg.org/multipage/browsers.html#site) is 12 - (the sum of the log of budget deductions from the past 24 hours).
 * If the remaining budget is less than log2(number of urls in `selectURL()` call), the default URL is returned and 1 bit is logged if the fenced frame is navigated.

 ###### Short Term Budgets

 In the short term, we have event-level reporting and less-restrictive [fenced frames](https://github.com/WICG/fenced-frame), which allow further leakage; thus it is necessary to impose additional limits.
 On top of the navigation bit budget described above, there will be two more budgets, each maintained on a per top-level navigation basis.
 The bit values for each call to `selectURL()` are calculated in the same way as detailed for the navigation bit budget.

-* Each page load will have a per-origin bit budget of 6 bits for `selectURL()` calls.
+* Each page load will have a per-[site](https://html.spec.whatwg.org/multipage/browsers.html#site) bit budget of 6 bits for `selectURL()` calls.
 At the start of a new top-level navigation, this budget will refresh.
 * Each page load will also have an overall bit budget of 12 bits for `selectURL()`.
-This budget will be contributed to by all origins on the page.
-As with the per-origin per-page load bit budget, this budget will refresh when the top frame navigates.
+This budget will be contributed to by all sites on the page.
+As with the per-[site](https://html.spec.whatwg.org/multipage/browsers.html#site) per-page load bit budget, this budget will refresh when the top frame navigates.

 #### Enrollment and Attestation
 Use of Shared Storage requires [enrollment](https://github.com/privacysandbox/attestation/blob/main/how-to-enroll.md) and [attestation](https://github.com/privacysandbox/attestation/blob/main/README.md#core-privacy-attestations) via the [Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation/blob/main/README.md).